SagarT2305/Swiggy-Data-Analysis/README.md

 Total Revenue: The platform generated ₹24.47M in revenue from a total of 15,000 orders.

 - Order Timing:
-•	The majority of orders were placed in the morning (7.5K orders), followed by the afternoon (3.2K), night (2.5K), and the evening (1.9K).
+-The majority of orders were placed in the morning (7.5K orders), followed by the afternoon (3.2K), night (2.5K), and the evening (1.9K).
-•	Morning appears to be the peak time for orders.
+-Morning appears to be the peak time for orders.

 - Weekday vs. Weekend Orders:
 •	A larger proportion of orders were placed on weekdays (71.21%), while weekend orders accounted for 28.79%.